Phylogeny and taxonomy

 Wheat is a typical photosynthetic autotroph.
 Individual plants accumulate carbon dioxide from the atmosphere and use it to form carbohydrates that are both used to enlarge the plant (i.e. grow) and also to be ‘burned’ in cellular respiration to provide energy for the plant.
 Wheat is typical of seed plants, requiring 17 elements, carbon, hydrogen and oxygen (acquired as water and carbon dioxide), plus an additional 14 ‘minerals’ that are obtained from the soil solution by the root system.

 The most significant interactions of wheat are with humans who actively foster its growth by planting it and culturing it.
 Like many crop species (but not like most plants) it is an ‘annual’ species: it has a finite lifetime that is less than a year, resulting from the fact that the shoot apical meristem is converted into a flowering meristem within a year of planting.
 Once the conversion to a flowering meristem occurs, no further growth of the shoot is possible.
 Moreover, as flowers and fruits develop, the nutrients in the existing plant structure, especially leaves, are mobilized and delivered to the developing seeds, providing them with nutrients but eliminating the ability of leaves to photosynthesize.
-Wheat can be harvested in as little as 100 days after planting, and can be planted in late spring and harvested in late summer (‘spring wheat’) or can be planted in early fall and harvested in late spring (‘winter wheat’).
-The latter varieties need a cold treatment (‘vernalization treatment’) to induce flowering.
+Wheat can be harvested in as little as 100 days after planting, and can be planted in late spring and harvested in late summer (‘spring wheat’) or can be planted in the fall and harvested in the late spring or summer (‘winter wheat’).
+The inter wheat varieties need a cold treatment (‘vernalization treatment’) to induce flowering.

 Important to the interaction between wheat and humans are interactions between wheat and: